 Clean Your Motorcycle

-- Wash and dry it
+- Wash and dry your bike.

-- Wax the bike to repel moisture
+- Wax the bike to repel moisture.

-- Add a leather or vinyl dressing to the seats
+- Add a leather or vinyl dressing to the seats.

 Fill the Tires